Jesse Richman (academic): Use by others

-The study was cited, often improperly, by conservative news and conspiracy theory websites, by writers at Breitbart and by Donald Trump, claiming that the study showed noncitizen voting to be a real issue and one that could be changing election outcomes all over the United States.
+The study was cited, often improperly, by conservative news and conspiracy theory websites, by writers at Breitbart and by Donald Trump, claiming that the study showed non-citizen voting to be a real issue and one that could be changing election outcomes all over the United States.
 In 2017, Richman rebuked Trump's false claims that millions of non-citizens had voted saying "Trump and others have been misreading our research and exaggerating our results to make claims we don't think our research supports."
 A self-described political moderate, Richman sometimes regrets publishing the study given how it has been a cornerstone of Trump's claims of voter fraud and hopes that decisions on what to do about voter fraud are made on the totality of research and not just one cherry-picked study, even if it's the one he published.

 Court testimony

 Fish v.
 Kobach (2018)

-In 2017, NBC News described Richman's claim of 18,000 noncitizen voters in Kansas as having been debunked.
+In 2017, NBC News described Richman's claim of 18,000 non-citizen voters in Kansas as having been debunked.
 Richman had extrapolated from "having discovered six noncitizens on a list of Kansans with temporary drivers' licenses who 'either registered to vote or attempted to register to vote."
 Tomas Lopez of the Brennan Center criticized Richman as putting out big estimates but not checking to see if they are accurate.

 Kris Kobach paid Jesse Richman $40,663.35 as an expert witness in 2018 for Fish v.
 Kobach.
 ProPublica summarized Judge Julie Robinson's assessment of Richman's conclusions as "'confusing, inconsistent and methodologically flawed,' and adding that they were 'credibly dismantled' by Ansolabehere.
 She labeled elements of Richman’s testimony 'disingenuous' and 'misleading,' and stated that she gave his research 'no weight' in her decision."
 Richard Hasen called parts of Richman's testimony "social science at its worst".